fnavarro94/NZTA-GraphRAG/README.md

 After completing the setup steps, you can run the crawlers to download the data and then run the knowledge graph data loader script to start populating the property graph index into the Neo4j database.
 Once both of these steps are done, you can interact with the chatbot.

+**Note:** If you prefer to skip the data crawling and loading steps, you can load the Neo4j database directly from the provided dump file.
+See [Alternative: Load Database from Dump File](#alternative-load-database-from-dump-file) for instructions.

 ### Create a Python 3.11 Virtual Environment

 To ensure compatibility and maintain a clean project environment, create a virtual environment using Python 3.11:

 1. Create the virtual environment (replace `nzta_env` with your preferred environment name):

    ```
    python3.11 -m venv nzta_env
    ```